-Building the expenditure side of the annual budget and the Five-Year Plan is a multi-step process that involves the entire organization.
-PWC uses a cross-functional approach where all agencies are organized into five functional area teams that identify savings from efficiencies and those items that must be incorporated into the budget, because either the BOCS has already committed to them or they are necessary to meet current service levels and critical needs.
-These recommendations are forwarded to the CXO, who makes the final decisions regarding the proposed annual budget and the Five-Year Plan.
+The development of the annual budget and the Five-Year Plan is a collaborative process involving all County agencies.
+Agencies identify operational efficiencies, cost savings, and funding needs based on BOCS' commitments or requirements necessary to maintain current service levels and critical needs.
+These recommendations are shared with the County Executive, who makes the final decisions regarding the proposed annual budget and Five-Year Plan.